Exor (company)

 Exor NV is the listed holding company of the Italian Agnelli family.

 It is incorporated in the Netherlands, listed on Euronext Amsterdam, and controlled through the privately held company Giovanni Agnelli BV (owned by members of the extended Agnelli family).

-It has a history of investments running over a century, originating from senator Giovanni Agnelli, the founder of FIAT.
-Its holding include auto and truck manufacturers Stellantis, Ferrari, and Iveco, agricultural and construction firm CNH Industrial, health technology company Philips, the association football club Juventus FC, the international current affairs magazine The Economist, and the Italian media company GEDI Gruppo Editoriale, as well as several other minor investments.
+It has a history of investments running over a century, originating from senator Giovanni Agnelli, the founder of Fiat.
+Its holding include auto and truck manufacturers Stellantis, Ferrari, and Iveco (until 2025), agricultural and construction firm CNH Industrial, health technology company Philips, the association football club Juventus FC, the international current affairs magazine The Economist, and the Italian media company GEDI Gruppo Editoriale, as well as several other minor investments.
 In May 2023, Exor launched its investment management company Lingotto.